MichaelELeonard/Neural-Network-Challenge/README.md

 <img src="ReadMe Pics/Pic 2.png" width="1195" height="212">

 ### Binning the Data
-Cut off values for binning ‘APPLICATION_TYPE’ (500) and  ‘CLASSIFICATION’ (1800) were established with any data below these thresholds placed in category ‘Other’
+Cut off values were established for binning ‘Application Type” (500) and  ‘Classification’ (1800), with any data below these thresholds placed in category ‘Other’

 <img src="ReadMe Pics/Pic 4.png" width="215" height="217">